 Analysis driven by AI

-Perhaps the most obvious way that machine learning will change the role of a business analyst is by making AI-driven analysis more common and accessible.
-In particular, the technology will allow data and predictive analysis to be carried out in real-time, without requiring advanced knowledge of programming or data analysis.
-It will also allow business analyst training courses to focus on more fundamental skills and capabilities linked to the role.
+Machine learning is set to change the role of business analysts by making AI-powered analysis more common and accessible.
+This technology will enable real-time data analysis and predictive analysis without requiring advanced programming or data analysis skills.
+As a result, business analyst training programs will focus more on fundamental skills and capabilities associated with their role.

 More human innovation